miriam-unstoppable/unstoppable-website/coaching-and-therapy.md

 ---
 # Therapy & Coaching

-There are a handful of different ways to work with us, including [creative groups](groups.html), therapy and coaching.
-If you&#39;d like to work with us, you can schedule a free 20-30 minute call during which we&#39;ll explore your goals and determine together what mix of coaching, therapy and/or groups will best meet your needs.
+There are a handful of different ways to work with us, including [creative groups](groups.html), [consultation](consultation.html), therapy and coaching.
+If you&#39;d like to work with us, you can schedule a free 20-30 minute call during which we&#39;ll explore your goals and determine together what mix of coaching, consultation, therapy and/or groups will best meet your needs.

 ## **Therapy (with Miriam)**